phaxio/phaxio-ruby/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## Modified Semantic Versioning

-Versions consist of four parts.
-The first corresponds to the supported Phaxio API version, the second to the major version of the gem itself, the third to the minor version of the gem, and the fourth to the patch level of the gem.